Apples (1 Medium (2 3/4 Inches Dia) (Approx 3 Per Lb)) and Oats (100 G)

 Exercise Regularly

-Incorporate regular physical activity into your routine, as exercise can help improve insulin sensitivity and glucose metabolism.
+Incorporate physical activity into your daily routine, especially after meals, as it can help improve insulin sensitivity and reduce post-meal blood sugar levels.

 Discover